niklaushirt/cp4waiops-deployer/README.md

 ## 2.1 Simulate incident - Web Demo UI

-📹 I have added a short [Demo Walkthrough video](https://ibm.box.com/s/8kxbb50dt4vkari2gsiw0hrin9gi6ivp) that you can watch to get an idea on how to do the demo.
-This is based on 3.1 and the Click Through PPT, but should work more or less with your own instance.
+📹 I have added a short [Demo Walkthrough video](https://ibm.box.com/s/a4zbl8rjevxqfe48yxgatgmhomsiu8wl) that you can watch to get an idea on how to do the demo.
+This is based on 3.2 and the [Click Through PPT](https://ibm.box.com/s/icgkxzlt2ja6dth16dpdin055uyysej1), but should work more or less with your own instance.

 ## 2.1.1 Access the Environment